 - Control or eliminate the dust as much as possible

 - Ensure there is no smoking near the area of the dust

 - Ensure that there are no pyrotechnics near the dust

 - Ensure there are no electrical devices that could cause an ignition near the dust

 - If electrical devices are used while a dust cloud is present, ensure they are properly rated for use in a known hazardous area

 - Ensure any dust-producing machinery are bonded and grounded to minimize static electrical discharge

 All live events where crowds of people will congregate should have an emergency action plan.
 From concerts to community art fairs, it is critical to know what to do when a crisis happens and to have had many “dress rehearsals” to execute when necessary.

-HUB Entertainment risk management offers a wide range of specialty services to assist clients in identifying risks, reducing hazard exposures, and addressing claims issues.
-Our Risk Services professionals will meet with you to discuss goals and objectives, and develop customized programs to address your needs and exceed your expectations.
+HUB Entertainment risk management offers a wide range of specialty services to assist clients in identifying risks, reducing hazard exposures and addressing claims issues.
+Our Risk Services professionals will meet with you to discuss goals and objectives, develop customized programs to address your needs and exceed your expectations.